wavemotionio/monorepo-parallelism/README.md

 * The ability to run the tests in parallel will depend a lot on the quality of (properly scoped, deterministic, independent) tests and configuring your tools such as [karma](https://karma-runner.github.io/latest/index.html) and [protractor](https://www.protractortest.org/#/).

 ## Global commands
 Rush global commands can be used to run a shell script at the global level.
+This could possibly be leveraged well against a composed [storybook-type UI](https://storybook.js.org/).

 **Pros:**
 * Centralized configuration settings